zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 #### Evaluation set

+I have created a first dataset with a mean number of wrong predictions per sample of 163, the file weights 260MB.

 ### Add task augmentation to verification task

 I have to refactor the code to enable using task augmentation with verification, because currently